 Add this website to your favorites - this creates a new bookmark for you.

 Welcome to the Math Reference project, an electronic archive of mathematical information.
 Topics range from high school geometry up to graduate level topology, and (almost) everything in between.
 All material is copyright Karl Dahlke, 2002-2014, and may not be copied or redistributed without permission.
 Use the links above to search this site by keywords, or by topic, or use our customized web search that is geared towards science, math, technology, and education.

 To fill this void, I am writing a textbook based upon the material in these pages.
 It guides the reader through a wide array of topics in abstract algebra in a specified order.
 Each chapter builds on the information that has gone before, and forward references are rare, though they do happen from time to time.
 I hope this on-line book is more accessible than a sea of disconnected web pages.
 In fact, I am looking forward to the day when it serves as the basis for a course at the undergraduate or graduate level.

 The book is not yet complete, but you are welcome to read it, and provide feedback, and even participate in its development if you wish.

-As I reformulate my material for this project, I am fixing more than a few errors, and making things clearer, with more examples etc. I can't do all this work twice, so please understand if my search engine occasionally directs you to a chapter in the book, rather than a page in the MathReference tree.
+As I reformulate my material for this project, I am fixing more than a few errors, and making things clearer, with more examples etc. I can't do all this work twice, so please understand if I occasionally direct you to a chapter in the book, rather than a page in the MathReference tree.
 Some of this redirection is done by http code 302, which is the best way to bring search engines up to date, but could be confusing if you have already bookmarked a page on this website, and you suddenly find yourself somewhere else.
 I apologize for any inconvenience.

 Limits, Continuity, Sequences, Series